RuiyunHuang/Movies_Recommendation_System/ReadMe.md

 **3. Conclusion**

 Using ALS based Matrix Factorization, I explored and built a movie recommendation systems.
 The data features are high sparsicity and unbalanced number ratio between users and movies.
-The latter might be a reason for unusually result stated above.
+The latter could be a major reason for unusually result stated above.

 Considering the application, I would recommend set 50 as threshhold for number of rating for a good prediction on movie.
 It means we should actively encourage people rating those movies with number of ratings lower than this value.
 Also, for those less-represented users and movies by the model, companies may want to take actions to acquire more data or at least split them out to build another model for them.